Examine the physical processes, economics, and environmental impacts of energy use in Iceland.

 Originally from the UK, Alex moved to Iceland in 2006 and has been a journalist, features writer, online marketing specialist, and preschool assistant—which is, he asserts, the best possible job for learning Icelandic.
 His more recent experience includes translation, copy editing, and helping run a green car-sharing club.
-In 2013, he was assistant academic director on this program.
+In 2013, he was assistant academic director on this program and became academic director in 2015.
 With extensive knowledge of Icelandic culture, history, language, and society, Alex is excited to share his passion for Iceland’s nature and way of life.

 Lecturers may include: